curlyphries/AI-DJ/README.md

 - **DJ Profiles**: Create and manage multiple DJ personalities with different voices and styles
 - **Cross-Platform**: Works on Windows, Linux, Mac, Android, and iOS devices

+## Understanding the Components

+Before you start, here is a quick overview of the services the project uses:

+- **OpenAI** – provides the language model that generates the DJ's responses.
+- **ElevenLabs** – turns those responses into natural sounding speech.
+- **Navidrome** – indexes your local music collection so tracks can be played.
+- **Ollama** – optional runtime for running local language models.
+- **Docker** – runs Navidrome and can also run the app in containers.

+Configuration for these services is stored in the `.env` file.

 ## Quick Start

 Automated setup scripts are provided for convenience.